ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 via some other mechanism, such as being configured in the Verifier by the Verifier Owner.

-A Relying Party uses Attestation Results by applying its own appraisal policies to make application-specific decisions, such as authorization decisions.
+A Relying Party uses Attestation Results by applying its own appraisal policy to make application-specific decisions, such as authorization decisions.
-Appraisal Policies for Attestation Results are configured in the Relying Party by the Relying Party Owner, and/or are programmed into the Relying Party.
+The Appraisal Policy for Attestation Results is configured in the Relying Party by the Relying Party Owner, and/or are programmed into the Relying Party.
 This activity is called the appraisal of Attestation Results.